Kong/docs.konghq.com/app/_src/gateway/upgrade-v2.md

 ## Upgrade considerations and breaking changes

-Before upgrading, review this list for any configuration or breaking changes that affect your current installation.
+Before upgrading, review any configuration or breaking changes in this version and prior versions, which affects your current installation.

+Customers may have to adopt different upgrading paths in accord with deployment methods, set of features in use, custom plugins, etc.

 {% if_version gte:3.2.x %}